Random number generation: True vs. pseudo-random numbers

+Standard cryptographic designs take a hybrid approach, using randomness harvested from natural sources to seed a cryptographically secure pseudorandom number generators (CSPRNGs).
+Hardware random number generators generally produce only a limited number of random bits per second.
+In order to increase the available output data rate, they are often used to generate the "seed" for a faster PRNG.
+PRNG also helps with the noise source "anonymization" (whitening out the noise source identifying characteristics) and entropy extraction.
+With a proper PRNG algorithm selected (cryptographically secure pseudorandom number generator, CSPRNG), the combination can satisfy the requirements of Federal Information Processing Standards and Common Criteria standards.

 Generation methods

 Physical methods

-The earliest methods for generating random numbers, such as dice, coin flipping and roulette wheels, are still used today, mainly in games and gambling as they tend to be too slow for most applications in statistics and cryptography.
+The earliest methods for generating random numbers, such as dice, coin flipping and roulette wheels, are still used today, mainly in games and gambling, as they tend to be too slow for most applications in statistics and cryptography.

-A physical random number generator can be based on an essentially random atomic or subatomic physical phenomenon whose unpredictability can be traced to the laws of quantum mechanics.
+A hardware random number generator can be based on an essentially random atomic or subatomic physical phenomenon whose unpredictability can be traced to the laws of quantum mechanics.
 Sources of entropy include radioactive decay, thermal noise, shot noise, avalanche noise in Zener diodes, clock drift, the timing of actual movements of a hard disk read-write head, and radio noise.
 However, physical phenomena and tools used to measure them generally feature asymmetries and systematic biases that make their outcomes not uniformly random.
 A randomness extractor, such as a cryptographic hash function, can be used to approach a uniform distribution of bits from a non-uniformly random source, though at a lower bit rate.

 The appearance of wideband photonic entropy sources, such as optical chaos and amplified spontaneous emission noise, greatly aid the development of the physical random number generator.
 Among them, optical chaos has a high potential to physically produce high-speed random numbers due to its high bandwidth and large amplitude.
-A prototype of a high speed, real-time physical random bit generator based on a chaotic laser was built in 2013.
+A prototype of a high-speed, real-time physical random bit generator based on a chaotic laser was built in 2013.

 Various imaginative ways of collecting this entropic information have been devised.
 One technique is to run a hash function against a frame of a video stream from an unpredictable source.
 Lavarand used this technique with images of a number of lava lamps.
-HotBits measures radioactive decay with Geiger–Muller tubes, while Random.org uses variations in the amplitude of atmospheric noise recorded with a normal radio.
+HotBits measured radioactive decay with Geiger–Muller tubes, while Random.org uses variations in the amplitude of atmospheric noise recorded with a normal radio.

 Another common entropy source is the behavior of human users of the system.
 While people are not considered good randomness generators upon request, they generate random behavior quite well in the context of playing mixed strategy games.
 Some security-related computer software requires the user to make a lengthy series of mouse movements or keyboard inputs to create sufficient entropy needed to generate random keys or to initialize pseudorandom number generators.